jmahanera/LetsMeet/README.md

 ## Prerequisites

 Before getting started with LetsMeet, ensure that you have Node.js installed on your machine.
+Then run **npx create-react-app meet --template cra-template-pwa --use-npm**

 ## Installation